joerichsen/smart_form/README.md

 Check out the full "Hello World" example [here](https://github.com/joerichsen/smart_form_examples/blob/main/lib/smart_form_examples_web/live/hello_world.ex).

 More examples can be found in the [SmartForm Examples repo](https://github.com/joerichsen/smart_form_examples/)

+Furthermore, looking at the tests in this repo could be useful while the documentation is not fully in place.

 ## Installation